-This course examines the components and processes of the strategic management model, using examples from Canada and the United States.
-Students learn to do case analysis throughout the course.
-Topics covered include strategic management, social responsibility, environmental and internal analysis and diagnosis, strategy selection, and implementation and evaluation.
-(CA, CIM, CMA, CUIC, PMAC)
+This course examines the components and processes of the strategic management model.
+Topics include strategic management, social responsibility, environmental and internal analysis and diagnosis, strategy selection, and implementation and evaluation.

-90 credits of post-secondary education, including all other core requirements of the Bachelor of Commerce.
+90 credits including all core requirements of the Bachelor of Commerce.